Tower of London: Changing use

-When the Hanoverian dynasty ascended the throne, their situation was uncertain and with a possible Scottish rebellion in mind, the Tower of London was repaired.
-Most of the work in this period (1750 to 1770) was done by the King's Master Mason, John Deval.
-Gun platforms added under the Stuarts had decayed.
-The number of guns at the Tower was reduced from 118 to 45, and one contemporary commentator noted that the castle "would not hold out four and twenty hours against an army prepared for a siege".
-For the most part, the 18th-century work on the defences was spasmodic and piecemeal, although a new gateway in the southern curtain wall permitting access from the wharf to the outer ward was added in 1774.
-The moat surrounding the castle had become silted over the centuries since it was created despite attempts at clearing it.
 It was still an integral part of the castle's defences, so in 1830 the Constable of the Tower, the Duke of Wellington, ordered a large-scale clearance of several feet of silt.
 However this did not prevent an outbreak of disease in the garrison in 1841 caused by poor water supply, resulting in several deaths.
 To prevent the festering ditch posing further health problems, it was ordered that the moat should be drained and filled with earth.
 The work began in 1843 and was mostly complete two years later.
 The construction of the Waterloo Barracks in the inner ward began in 1845, when the Duke of Wellington laid the foundation stone.
 The building could accommodate 1,000 men; at the same time, separate quarters for the officers were built to the north-east of the White Tower.
 The building is now the headquarters of the Royal Regiment of Fusiliers.
 The popularity of the Chartist movement between 1828 and 1858 led to a desire to refortify the Tower of London in the event of civil unrest.
 It was the last major programme of fortification at the castle.
 Most of the surviving installations for the use of artillery and firearms date from this period.